cypress-io/cypress-documentation/source/guides/continuous-integration/github-actions.md

 The {% url "Cypress Dashboard" 'dashboard' %} offers the ability to {% url 'parallelize and group test runs' parallelization %} along with additional insights and {% url "analytics" analytics %} for Cypress tests.

-GitHub Actions offers a {% url "matrix strategy" https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix %} of different job configurations for a single job definition.
+GitHub Actions offers a {% url "matrix strategy" https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix %} for declaring different job configurations for a single job definition.
+Jobs declared within a matrix strategy can run in parallel which enables us run multiples instances of Cypress at same time as we will see later in this section.

+Before diving into an example of a parallelization setup, it is important to understand the two different types of GitHub Action jobs that we will declare:
+- **Install Job**: A job that installs and caches dependencies that will used by subsequent jobs later in the GitHub Action workflow.
+- **Worker Job**: A job that handles execution of Cypress tests and depends on the *install job*.

-## Installation Job
+## Install Job

-The separation of installation from run is necessary when running parallel jobs.
+The separation of installation from test running is necessary when running parallel jobs.
 It allows for reuse of various build steps aided by caching.

 First, we'll define the `install` step that will be used by the worker jobs defined in the matrix strategy.

-For the steps, notice that we pass `runTests: false` to the Cypress GitHub Action to instruct it to only install dependencies without running the tests.
+For the `steps`, notice that we pass `runTests: false` to the Cypress GitHub Action to instruct it to only install dependencies *without running the tests*.

 The {% url "cache" https://github.com/marketplace/actions/cache %} GitHub Action is included and will save the state of the `node_modules`, `~/.cache/Cypress` and `build` directories for the worker jobs.